 Molluscum Contagiosum Treatments

 Molluscum contagiosum is among the most common types of skin conditions in pediatric patients who are treated by a Gainesville dermatologist with our practice, although this skin condition may also occur in adult patients.
-For more information about this skin condition, to schedule an appointment for treatment, or to learn about the types of skin conditions treated at Gainesville Dermatology & Skin Surgery, contact us today.
+For more information about this skin condition, to schedule an appointment for treatment, or to learn about the types of skin conditions treated at Gainesville Dermatology & Skin Surgery, including multiple types of lumps, bumps, and cysts, contact us today.

 What Is Molluscum Contagiosum?